dinbror/bpopup/README.md

 ## CHANGELOG
 ### v 0.9.4 ###
-* Added: New transitions, 'slideUp' and 'slideBack'.
+* Added: New transitions, `slideUp` and `slideBack`.
-* Added: 'transitionClose', gives you the possibility to use a different transition on close.
+* Added: `transitionClose`, gives you the possibility to use a different transition on close.
-* Added: 'autoClose', thanks to [Leonidaz](https://github.com/Leonidaz) for the suggestion.
+* Added: `autoClose`, thanks to [Leonidaz](https://github.com/Leonidaz) for the suggestion.
-* Added: 'iframeAttr', so you now can control what attributes the iframe should have (and enable the scrollbar as many of you wants).
+* Added: `iframeAttr`, so you now can control what attributes the iframe should have (and enable the scrollbar as many of you wants).
 * Removed: The minimum 20px gap at the top.
 It's 0 now.

 ### v 0.9.3 ###